Development with Dignity

 Chapter 10 Development with Dignity

-Tom G. Palmer is executive vice president for international programs at Atlas Network where he holds the George M. Yeager Chair for Advancing Liberty.
-He is also a senior fellow at Cato Institute.
+Tom G. Palmer is executive vice president for international programs at Atlas Network, where he holds the George M. Yeager Chair for Advancing Liberty.
+He is also a senior fellow at the Cato Institute.

-Matt Warner is president of Atlas Network and the editor of Poverty and Freedom: Case Studies on Global Economic Development.
+Matt Warner is president of Atlas Network and the editor of Poverty and Freedom: Case Studies on Global Economic Development (2019).

 Deirdre N. McCloskey, Distinguished Professor Emerita of Economics and of History, and Professor Emerita of English and of Communication, adjunct in classics and philosophy, at the University of Illinois at Chicago, USA